 Going to and using the toilet is an exciting and sometimes challenging step for any child.
 You can use some special strategies to make toilet training easier for your child with autism spectrum disorder (ASD).

 Signs that children with autism spectrum disorder are ready for toilet training

-Generally, children with autism spectrum disorder (ASD) will show the same signs of readiness for toilet training as typically developing children do.
+Children with autism spectrum disorder (ASD) generally show the same signs of readiness for toilet training as typically developing children do.
 But these signs might appear when your child is older, and the training might take longer.

 Some signs that your child is ready include: